d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

   iloclone                     - Clone the iLO config of the currently logged
-                                  in server and copy it to the server in the arguments. ilofederation                - Adds / deletes an iLO federaion group on the currently logged in server. ilolicense                   - Adds an iLO license key to the currently logged in server.
+                                  in server and copy it to the server in the arguments. ilofederation                - Adds / deletes an iLO federation group on the currently logged in server. ilolicense                   - Adds an iLO license key to the currently logged in server.